A Tsukemen Recipe served with a deeply flavored spicy miso broth. These Japanese dipping noodles are ready in 22 minutes!

 - 1 teaspoon sesame oil

-- In a pot over medium heat, add canola oil, garlic, ginger and shallot and cook for 3-4 minutes, until onions are translucent.
+- In a pot over medium heat, add canola oil, garlic, ginger and shallot and cook for 3-4 minutes, until shallots are translucent.

 - Add miso paste and soy sauce and stir until miso turns into a soft paste.